Fire Frogs' Anderson spins five one-hit innings

 Joey Wentz set the bar and Ian Anderson matched it.

-One night after Wentz allowed one hit over five scoreless innings, Anderson did the same.
+One night after Wentz, Atlanta's No. 10 prospect, allowed one hit over five scoreless innings, Anderson did the same.
 He issued three walks and recorded five strikeouts before Class A Advanced Florida dropped a 6-5, 10-inning decision at Palm Beach.

-The Braves' fifth-ranked prospect did not give up a hit until Cardinals catcher Jose Godoy singled on a ground ball to right field with two outs in the fifth.
+Anderson, the Braves' fifth-ranked prospect, did not give up a hit until Cardinals catcher Jose Godoy singled on a ground ball to right field with two outs in the fifth.
 Anderson quickly rebounded and induced his fifth groundout of the night to end the inning and his outing.

 "Just had to make a couple more pitches to get through the inning," Anderson said.
 "I think that was another big part of it, was getting early outs.
 And even if I did let the guy get on, I was able to make a few pitches and work it out."